ZillaGaming/Poker/README.md

 <OL>
 <LI>Fv3B = Fold versus Three Bet: The frequency the player raises then folds to a re-raise.
 Represented as a percentage from 0 to 99.
 A value of 0 means that every time this player raises he has called a re-raise.
 <LI>Fv3B = 0, This player has always called a re-raise after raising.
 The strategic adjustment made would be to only re-raise this player with high equity holdings.
 This player continues at a high frequency therefore increases the importance of equity.
 <LI>Fv3B = 99, This player almost always folds after raising.
-Meaning that we can re-raise them with a high frequency and win the put uncontested.
+Meaning that we can re-raise them with a high frequency and win the pot uncontested.
 This is a scenario where we would bluff with low equity holdings because this player folds too frequently for our equity to matter significantly.
 </OL>

 <img src="PokerTracker 4 - Custom HUD.jpg"